getting help

 meet aniella

-Aniella, a senior at UC Riverside, reflects on her low point Sophmore year, when she disclosed her diagnosis and got help.
+Aniella, a senior at UC Riverside, reflects on her low point Sophomore year, when she disclosed her diagnosis and got help.

-Aniella, a senior at UC Riverside, reflects on her low point Sophmore year, when she disclosed her diagnosis and got help.
+Aniella, a senior at UC Riverside, reflects on her low point Sophomore year, when she disclosed her diagnosis and got help.

-Aniella, a senior at UC Riverside, reflects on her low point Sophmore year, when she disclosed her diagnosis and got help.
+Aniella, a senior at UC Riverside, reflects on her low point Sophomore year, when she disclosed her diagnosis and got help.

 READ

-Many students on the spectrum struggle with the disclosure question, especially when completing college applications.
+Many students on the spectrum struggle with the disclosure question, espeially when completing college applications.
 Here’s my take:

 “The accommodations were pretty simple.
 I got time and a half, which is basically extra time on my exams and priority enrollment in my classes.
 So I didn’t have to do the whole hunger games style fighting that the freshmen had to do.”